KingKasuma/Angular-rails-/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Information from the project
-This is a fronted app in angular and later we are to connect a backend done in Rails.
+This is a fronted app in angular and later we are to connect a backend done in Rails and more.